Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Pretraining and Consistency (PAC)

 $p_x$ is then confidence thresholded using a threshold $\tau$ and the following is used as the consistency regularization loss.

 where $\mathbbm{1}$ is an indicator function and $H(p_x, q_x) = \sum_{k \in K} -p_x(k)\log (q_x(k))$ is cross-entropy.
 Note that $p_x(\cdot)$ has been used to index into the $K$ elements of $p_x$.
 Intuitively, an unperturbed version of image $\x$ is used to compute \emph{pseudo-targets} for the perturbed version $\x + \delta$, which is only used when the pseudo-target has high confidence ($\max_{k} p_x(k) \ge \tau$).
-We also note here that the target $p_x$ is not used in computing gradients for the parameters of the network.
+We also note here that the target $p_x$ is treated as a constant for gradient computation with respect to the network parameters.
 For the labelled examples from $\D_s$ and $\D_t$, we use the same perturbations but with ground truth labels as targets.

 The model is optimized using minibatch-SGD, with minibatches $M_s, M_t$ and $M_u$ sampled from $\D_s, \D_t$ and $\D_u$ respectively.
 The final optimization criterion used is